aardeshir/SciDiscover/README.md

 ## License

-This project is licensed under the [LICENSE TO BE DETERMINED] - see the LICENSE file for details.
+This project is licensed under the Apache License 2.0.
+See the LICENSE file for details.

 ## Acknowledgments